- Twenty-four of the 198 pilot whales stranded on Farewell Spit have already died

-The 39 long-finned pilot whales became stranded overnight on Farewell Spit, a narrow claw of land that juts out into the sea from the northern tip of New Zealand's South Island.
+The whales are stuck on Farewell Spit, a thin claw of land that reaches out into the sea from the northern tip of the South Island.

 Surrounded by oceans rich in marine life, New Zealand has one of the highest stranding rates for sea mammals in the world.